Mental health problems are becoming increasingly common, but why is this and what can be done about it?

 The right treatment for mental health problems, such as anxiety and depression, varies from one person to the next, depending on the type and extent of the problem and the person’s individual thoughts, beliefs and preferences.

 Medication may be prescribed to deal with certain problems, such as anxiety or problems sleeping, but this will not get to the root of the problem.
-A therapeutic approach such as Cognitive Behavioural Therapy (CBT)can be effective in tackling some of the psychological issues that lie at the heart of a person’s depression.
+Our counselling and psychotherapy can be effective in tackling some of the psychological issues that lie at the heart of a person’s depression.

 CBT for mental health